doguilmak/Perifocal-and-ECI-Coordinate-Transformation/README.md

 ## Statement

 **Step by step how the calculations are made is given in the .pfd file**.
 Excel functions are in Turkish.
 Randomly generated coordinates were created based on the school numbers of the students.
-According to your student number, true anomaly (v), satellite orbit major semi-axis ($a$), and satellite orbit eccentricity ($e$) were produced.
+According to your student number, true anomaly (v), satellite orbit major semi-axis $(a)$, and satellite orbit eccentricity (e) were produced.
 According to these data, the perifocal ($P, Q, W$) coordinates of the satellite were calculated.
 Then, inclination angle ($İ^◦$), recitation angle ($Ω^◦$), and perigee argument ($ω^◦$) will be produced according to your student number.
 Calculate the Earth-centered Inertial (ECI) coordinates from the $PQW$ coordinates of the point you obtained from previous section.

 <br>

 ### Calculation coordinates of  $P, Q ,W$

 The values ​​corresponding to my number in the project are given below.
-Perifocal coordinates have been calculated by taking the values ​​of a value in meters and kilometers as reference.
+Perifocal coordinates have been calculated by taking the values of a value in meters and kilometers as reference.
 Since the calculations are in 2 dimensional plane, omega value is taken as 0.
 Calculations are made in units of kilometers.

 **True anomaly:**